BKokay/test-vault/1-projects/fuel-saver-app/Notes from Georg.md

 - Switch from lat / lon to PostGIS
 - Switch numeric IDs to UUIDs

 Great!
-About the design: You should create one class for every table (Driver, GasStation, FuelStop) and one DAO class each.
+About the design: You should create one class for every table (Driver, GasStation, FuelStop) and one [[DAO Design Pattern | DAO]] class each.
 And the main program with the main method in a separate class.
 And you can start to organize your classes in sub packages, e.g. "domain" for Driver etc., "database" for the database connector and the DAOs - how you organize them is a matter of taste ![🙂]

 and it would be nice to have a common interface for the DAO classes, like in this tutorial: [https://www.baeldung.com/java-dao-pattern](https://www.baeldung.com/java-dao-pattern "https://www.baeldung.com/java-dao-pattern")
 ## Links: